-Wildlife food plots attract deer, wild turkeys, bobwhites, doves, and waterfowl to a particular location for hunting or viewing purposes.
-Wildlife professionals encourage landowners to consider implementing additional habitat practices besides relying on food plots.
+Although wildlife food plots attract deer, wild turkeys, bobwhites, doves, and waterfowl to a particular location for hunting or viewing purposes, wildlife professionals encourage landowners to consider implementing additional habitat practices besides relying on food plots.

-Those who lease land may be restricted from using other habitat practices, in particular hunting clubs leasing industrial forest lands.
+Those who lease land may be restricted from using habitat practices, in particular hunting clubs leasing industrial forest lands.
 Planting grasses and forbs in food plots provides patches of diverse habitat.
 By cultivating and seeding in strategic locations, viewing and hunting opportunities are improved.
 Hunters can draw wildlife into openings for selective harvest as one component of a deer management plan.
 Others plant food plots or native grasses near homes or cabins to enjoy seeing songbirds and butterflies, or hear a whistling bobwhite.

 Soil and seed planting preparation

 - Grasses and Forbs for Wildlife: Fall and Winter Food Plots

 - Grasses and Forbs for Spring and Summer Food Plots

 - Annual and Perennial Forage Clovers for Arkansas

 - General Traits of Forage Grasses Grown in Arkansas